intel/gstreamer-media-SDK/README.md

 Usage
 -----
 Please refer to README.USAGE for examples on how to accomplish various video-related tasks with the GStreamer-MSDK plugins.

 TODO
 ----

- - Microsoft Visual Studio support for Windows 10 enablement
+ - Microsoft&reg; Visual Studio support for Windows 10 enablement

 License
 -------

-GStreamer Media SDK libraries and plugins are available under the terms of the GNU Lesser General Public License v2.1+.
+GStreamer-MSDK libraries and plugins are available under the terms of the GNU Lesser General Public License v2.1+.

 Acknowledgements
 ----------------

-This project is heavily based on the well-established GStreamer VAAPI architecture,hence we would like to publicly thank the GStreamer VAAPI developers for their hard work and contributions.
+This project is heavily based on the well-established GStreamer VAAPI architecture, hence we would like to publicly thank the GStreamer VAAPI developers for their hard work and contributions.